Mgahinga Gorilla National Park, Uganda: What to pack, what to wear, and when to go [2023]

 Travel adapter

-A plug adapter that supports outlet types G. Be careful to get the correct type.
-Most adapters currently available are simply plug changers and require your devices to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one works in most places.
+A plug adapter that supports outlet types G. Ensure that you find the right kind.
+The vast majority of adapters available are simply plug changers and expect your devices to convert the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one works in most areas.

 Power bank for devices